Dynamical Mean-Field Theory for Markovian Open Quantum Many-Body Systems: Summary of Main Results

 \subsection{Application to a Driven-Dissipative Bose Hubbard Lattice}

-In this work, we apply Open-DMFT to a lattice model of driven-dissipative interacting bosons by specifying the local Hamiltonian and local jump operators entering Equations~(\ref{eq:BH}-\ref{eq:masterEquation2}).
-We consider for the former \beq H_{\rm loc}=\omega_0 b^\da_i b_i +\frac{U}{2}( b^\da_i b_i )^2 \eeq i.e. a characteristic frequency $\omega_0$ and on-site Kerr non linearity of strength $U$ while for the latter we consider two kinds ($\mu=1,2$) of jump operators for each lattice site $i$, \bea L_{i2}=\sqrt{\eta}\,b_i b_i\\ L_{i1}=\sqrt{r}\sqrt{ \eta}\,b_i^{\dagger} \eea describing respectively two-particles losses $L_{i2}$, with rate $\eta$, and single-particle incoherent pump $L_{i1}$, with rate $\eta r$, where $r$ is the pump-to-loss ratio.
-The resulting lattice model, Eq.~(\ref{eq:BH}-\ref{eqn:jumps}), therefore describes a driven-dissipative realisation of the Bose-Hubbard model which is relevant both for Circuit QED arrays as well as for ultracold atoms in dissipative optical lattices.
-Its equilibrium properties are well understood in terms of a Mott-to-Superfluid transition \cite{fisherFisherPRB1989} whose fate under drive and dissipation has been the subject of tremendous attention recently~\cite{HartmannEtAlNatPhys06,AngelakisEtAlPRA07,HartmannPRL10,Tomadin_prl10,JinEtAlPRL13,LeBoiteEtAlPRL13,LebreuillyEtAlPRA17, foss-feig_emergent_2017,biondi_nonequilibrium_2017,VicentiniEtAPRA18,RotaEtAlPRL19,ScarlatellaFazioSchiroPRB19} and will be one of the main focus of this work.
+In this work, we apply DMFT to a lattice model of driven-dissipative interacting bosons by specifying the local Hamiltonian and local jump operators entering Equations~(\ref{eq:masterEquation2}-\ref{eq:BH}).
+We consider for the former \beq H_{\rm loc}=\omega_0 b^\da_i b_i +\frac{U}{2}( b^\da_i b_i )^2 \eeq i.e. a characteristic frequency $\omega_0$ and on-site Kerr non linearity of strength $U$ while for the latter we consider two kinds ($\mu=1,2$) of jump operators for each lattice site $i$, \bea L_{i2}=\sqrt{\eta}\,b_i b_i\\ L_{i1}=\sqrt{r}\sqrt{ \eta}\,b_i^{\dagger} \eea We emphasize the correlated nature of the dissipative process encoded by $L_{i2}$ which acts only on states with multiple bosonic occupancy.
+This term will play a key role for our results.
+Interestingly this kind of loss process can be realized both with ultracold atoms~\cite{Syassen1329,TomitaEtAlScienceAdv17} as well with superconducting circuits~\cite{lescanne2020exponential}.
+The resulting lattice model, Eq.~(\ref{eq:BH}-\ref{eqn:jumps2}), therefore describes a driven-dissipative realisation of the Bose-Hubbard model~\cite{fisherFisherPRB1989} whose properties in presence of incoherent drive and dissipation has been the subject of tremendous attention recently~\cite{HartmannEtAlNatPhys06,AngelakisEtAlPRA07,HartmannPRL10,Tomadin_prl10,JinEtAlPRL13,LeBoiteEtAlPRL13,LebreuillyEtAlPRA17, foss-feig_emergent_2017,biondi_nonequilibrium_2017,VicentiniEtAPRA18,RotaEtAlPRL19,ScarlatellaFazioSchiroPRB19}.
+The specific form of dissipation we consider in Eq.~(\ref{eqn:jumps}) is rather unexplored in a many-body context, although few results are available in the literature that we will recall briefly here.